Doctor of Philosophy in Clinical Psychology (M.S.-Ph.D.)

 - Voter registration

-Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming
+Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, U.S. Pacific Territories and Freely Associated States (CNMI, Guam, RMI, FSM, and Republic of Palau), South Dakota, Utah, Washington and Wyoming

 Coursework and internship.
-The current curriculum requires four years on campus of full time student course work, research, and practica/professional training.
+The current curriculum requires four years on campus of full-time student course work, research, and practica/professional training (usually less if the student comes in with a psychology MS/MA degree).
 The fifth year is a clinical internship at a member site of the Association of Psychology Postdoctoral and Internship Centers (APPIC) or an equivalent experience approved by the Clinical Training Committee.
 The internship application process is nationally competitive and positions are awarded by the internship agency, not by Idaho State University.
-Therefore, Idaho State University cannot guarantee that matriculated clinical students will gain access to internships in a timely fashion.
-However, our program has a strong history of placing students in high-quality internship positions.
-To date, 90% of our internship applicants get an APPIC internship site placement.
-Among these, nearly 90% are APA-accredited internships.
-Most of our students get one of their top three internship sites.
+Idaho State University cannot guarantee that matriculated clinical students will gain access to internships in a timely fashion, but our program has a strong history of placing students in high-quality internship positions.
+In the last decade, 100% of our internship applicants matches to an APA-approved APPIC internship site and most of our students get one of their top three internship sites.

 Research Training.
 The doctoral training program in Clinical Psychology offers thorough training in the science of human behavior.
 Students without course experience in core undergraduate areas (physiology, learning, social, developmental, cognition, personality, and history) may be required to address deficiencies with appropriate coursework.
 All clinical students earn the Master of Science degree in Psychology.
 Completion of graduate course work in all core areas of human function (biological, cognitive-affective, social, developmental, individual differences, and history/systems) is required, along with basic methodological and statistics course work, clinical course work, a thesis, and a dissertation